-- A. Contractor shall collect and furnish all data required by the power system and arc flash studies.
-The Engineer performing the short-circuit, protective device coordination and Arc Flash Risk Assessment studies shall furnish the Contractor with a listing of required data immediately after award of the contract.
-The Contractor shall expedite collection of the data to assure completion of the studies as required by the contract. - B. Source combination shall include present motors and generators. - C. Load data utilized shall include existing loads obtained from the existing electrical system installed in the building or structure for which the studies are being prepared. - D. As applicable, include fault contribution of existing motors in the study.
-The Contractor shall obtain all required existing equipment data, as necessary, to satisfy the study requirements. - E. The Owner will supply to the Contractor in electronic format various existing drawings and data as applicable to the studies being performed.
-These existing drawings will be of previous construction and may or may not be current.
-The Contractor may use these existing drawings to help establish dates when various equipments were initially installed. - F. Data Collection shall be the responsibility of the Contractor and shall include, as a minimum, the following: - 1.
+A. Contractor shall collect and furnish all data as required by the power system studies.
+The Engineer performing the short-circuit, protective device coordination and arc flash risk assessment studies shall furnish the Contractor with a listing of required data immediately after award of the contract.
+The Contractor shall expedite collection of the data to assure completion of the studies as required for final approval of the distribution equipment shop drawings and/or prior to the release of the equipment for manufacturing.

+- B. Source combination shall include present and future motors and generators. - C. Load data utilized may include existing and proposed loads obtained from Contract Documents provided by Owner, or Contractor. - D. If applicable, include fault contribution of existing motors in the study.
+The Contractor shall obtain required equipment data, as necessary, to satisfy the study requirements. - E. Data Collection shall be the responsibility of the Contractor and shall include, as a minimum, the following: - 1.
 Manufacturer of all protective devices required for the studies, including but not limited to: - a.
 Circuit breakers, catalog number, model numbers, series number, etc - b.
 Circuit breaker trip types and ranges, sensor sizes, catalog number and ranges in amperes - c.
 Disconnect switches - d.
 Fused Disconnect switches - e.
 Fuse types and ampere ratings - f.
 Electronic/solid state trip units including all functions and ranges - g.
 All existing settings of protective devices - h.
-Date of manufacture
+Date of manufacture - i.

-- i.
 Ampere interrupting rating, including load break rating, AIC and momentary ratings in kA and voltage ratings - j.
 Conductor sizes, types, lengths, types of raceway, etc - k.
 Relay setting, current transformer ratios - I. Generator short-circuit characteristics - 2.
 Verify nomenclature to be used for all components and all devices in the study with the Owner. - 3.
 Field inspections shall be coordinated with the Owner and shall be performed complying with the Owners safety requirements and applicable electrical work safety standards.